Peter-Kahl/Higher-Education-Governance-in-Crisis/README.md

 ## Publisher & Licence

-First published in Great Britain by Peter Kahl on 25 July 2025.\
+First published in Great Britain by Peter Kahl, 2025-07-25.\
-2nd edition published by Lex et Ratio Ltd on 19 August 2025.
+v2 published by Lex et Ratio Ltd, 2025-08-19.

 © 2025 Lex et Ratio Ltd. Licensed under Creative Commons BY-NC-ND 4.0.\
 You may share this work for non-commercial purposes with attribution and without modification.\